 Tours and adventure activities

-The Inca Trail closes in February every year for regular maintenance work but some companies still operate treks in the area.
-Heavy rainfall can make parts of the Inca Trail impassable and dangerous.
+The Inca Trail closes in February every year for regular maintenance, but some companies still operate treks in the area.
+Heavy rainfall can make parts of the trail impassable and dangerous.

 - check operators' credentials and safety equipment before booking

 - insist on minimal safety requirements and always use available safety equipment

 - if appropriate safety equipment is not available, use another provider

 - adjust your plans if the weather makes conditions unsafe.
 If you're unsure, seek advice from local authorities